Shopify/polaris/polaris.shopify.com/content/components/layout/index.md

   - fileName: layout-annotated-with-banner-at-the-top.tsx
     title: Annotated with Banner at the top
     description: Use for settings pages that need a banner or other content at the top.
 ---

-# Layout

-The layout component is used to create the main layout on a page.
-Layouts sections come in three main configurations: one-column, two-column, and annotated.
-One and two column layouts can be combined in the same page.
-Annotated layouts should be used on their own and only on settings pages.

----

 ## Best practices